You’re sure to do that, if only you walk long enough

 Bordering the majestic Beinn before Bridge of Orchy

 It has been a hard stretch, a not very abrupt but prolonged ascent, and with 20 km on its legs.
-It has rained and even hailed, it has been very windy, blowing against the natural protection of the mountain.
-And, above all, it has been a stretch of extreme loneliness, without finding anyone until the last kilometer, with the exception, and from time to time, of some group of three or four goats.
+It has rained and even hailed, it has been blustery, blowing against the natural protection of the mountain.
+And, above all, it has been a stretch of extreme loneliness, without finding anyone until the last kilometre, with the exception, and from time to time, of some group of three or four goats.

 If you want to arrive on time at Bridge of Orchy …

 At about 14:45, I slowed down: there was about a kilometre left, and three quarters of an hour for the bus, there was plenty of time.
 I arrived at 15:10, and when at 15:40 I looked at the schedule, I noticed that the bus from and 34 is the one in the morning, this was at 04.
 Because the buses are still in winter time and the next one was past eight, and the train passed six, I pulled out of Scottish kindness, without almost having to wait, and got off with a man from Perth, who had just come from Inverness to go mountain biking with his sister.

 During the go back trip it has been easy to see people making their way, it was not yet four o’clock, and if they did not depend on any bus, there was still sun to be able to walk a few more hours.
 I was looking to see if I saw the blue jackets of the Germans, with the backpacks sheathed in blue and green, but they must have camped at Tyndrum.

 Tomorrow, the road enters the east side of Rannoch Moor.
 With a name like that, maybe I have to take the shield and the sword.